mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 This happens to be the minimal action, since the path we provided was a uniform path and the Lagrangian was for a free particle.
 If we'd provided a different path, we would still get an action.
 Just not a stationary action.
 Infinitesimal wiggles would change the action.

 # Exercise 1.4: Lagrangian actions<a id="sec-4"></a>

+This exercise has us calculating the actual value of the action along some realizable path taken by a free particle.

 > For a free particle an appropriate Lagrangian is